pagermon/pagermon/README.md

 ## Contributing

 All are welcome to contribute.
+Contributors should submit a pull request with the requested changes.

+CHANGELOG.md is to be updated on each pull request.

+If a pull request is the first pull request since a [release](https://github.com/pagermon/pagermon/releases), then the version number should be bumped in `CHANGELOG.md`, `server/app.js`, and `server/package.json`.

 ## Versioning